 Even if a teen is good at determining how to use the web, problems and dangers can come from the IP address he uses or the location, so, I highly recommend installing a good VPN tool on the child’s device.
 The software or the app he adds on Android iOS, or iPhone encrypts the data he sends and receives to the web browser like Google chrome, safari, etc..
-Additionally, that keep the real IP secret and unknown by using fake one, that way, if someone wants to intercept the data, it will be difficult and even impossible as there are many levels of encryptions.
+Additionally, that keeps the real IP secret and unknown by using a fake one, that way, if someone wants to intercept the data, it will be difficult and even impossible as there are many levels of encryptions.

 A child who browses websites using a VPN is safer than others who don’t use it, but it will be better to keep that as a habit, and never access sites without a Virtual Private Network.

 Don’t neglect this step, it’s very important and by knowing the friends of your girl or boy.
 There are advanced tools for that, you can search for your kid’s name, email, or mobile number and get a complete report with information that algorithms found on public databases.

 You can see the kid’s social media accounts, and even relatives you don’t know about.
 You can expect their actions in real life as in the virtual world over the web.
 To go further, get a list of your child’s friends on social media like Facebook, which can help a lot, and one day, you may protect your child from bad influence.